Surviving Cancer with our best in Human Resource & Technology

 Inpatient Chemotherapy

-Some chemotherapy regimes require chemotherapy to be administered as an inpatient, hence it will be given in the wards.
+Some chemotherapy regimes require chemotherapy to be administered as an inpatient case, hence it will be given in the wards.

 How is the chemotherapy drug administered?

-The drug is usually given by a slow intravenous infusion / drip directly into a vein or via a chemo port.
-This is a device inserted into a larger vein (usually a minor surgical procedure).
+The drug is usually given by a slow intravenous infusion/ drip directly into a vein or via a chemo port.
+Chemo port device - located on upper chest under the skin and needle will be inserted on the port to administer chemotherapy.
 Each time you require the injection, the drug can be given via this chemo port which spares you the pain and inconvenience (smaller veins may be damaged by multiple injections).
-The staff nurse will explain to you more about the chemo port and how to take care of it.
-Sometimes the drug is given by mouth or very occasionally the drug is given directly into a hollow organ affected by cancer e.g. the urinary bladder.
+Sometimes chemotherapy tablet or in capsule form is given by mouth or very occasionally the drug is given directly into a hollow organ affected by cancer e.g. the urinary bladder.

 Side Effects